wilsonmar/Salesforce/README.md

 </li></ul>

-SOAP format APIs are mainly for metadata (not business data).

 The REST API returning JSON or XML uses "hypermedia" design.

+Older SOAP (XML) format APIs are mainly for metadata (not business data).

 The "BULK" REST API for large datasets (of 50 million rows) of XML and CSV (rather than JSON) format.